 Both HMO Illinois and BlueAdvantageSM HMO offer members access to specialist care.

-The need for specialty care is determined by a member's primary care physician (PCP).
+The need for specialty care is determined by you, the member, and your primary care physician (PCP).
 A female member's Woman's Principal Health Care Provider (WPHCP) may also make referrals for specialist evaluation or care needed for obstetric or gynecological conditions.

-General referrals are made within the member's medical group network.
+General referrals are made within your medical group network.
 The referral is made for a specified number of visits or a specific time frame, up to one year.

 Referral procedures are determined by each medical group and do vary.
 For example:

-- A member's PCP or WPHCP may need to consult his or her Medical Group/Independent Practice Association (MG/IPA) about treatments he or she recommends before issuing a referral.
+- Your PCP or WPHCP may need to consult his or her Medical Group/Independent Practice Association (MG/IPA) about treatments he or she recommends before issuing a referral.

 - It may take a medical group up to five days to get referral care authorized.